TrevorPeyton/LambdaGUIConnectionMac/README.md

 ssh into lambda like normal and run:

-jupyter lab --no-browser --port=XXXX --working-dir /
+jupyter lab --no-browser --port=XXXX --notebook-dir /

 Open a new terminal window and run the following to open a port from Lambda to your local computer (XXXX from the one you set YYYY to the new port on your computer):